 But now I’m looking at… well, I think I’ll use Porsche’s words for that: a single-seat racing car built for the FIA/GTE category.
 Which means Le Mans and the other rounds of the World Endurance Championship.

 But surely this car called the 911 RSR-19 is a 911?
 Perhaps.
-But ask someone who knows to point out parts that can be carried over from even a 911 GT3 RS and they will take you to the plastic covers on the lights at the rear and the badge on the bonnet.
+But ask someone who knows to point out parts that can be carried over from even The history of the a 911 GT3 RS and they will take you to the plastic covers on the lights at the rear and the badge on the bonnet.
 That’s literally it.
 Put another way, compared even with its RSR-17 predecessor, which was also based on the 991-generation 911, 95% of parts are new.

 Maybe that’s why the RSR-19 won the GT Pro category of 2019’s WEC and pole in its class at Le Mans this year.
 It’s first, second and third a very serious racing car and a 911 only some distance after that, even if it initially might not seem so.
 Because you could look at its specification and snort that it has only 508bhp – fewer even than the standard street GT3 RS.
 It has a mere six cogs in its gearbox, rather than the road car’s seven.
 And you can’t even get ceramic brakes for your RSR-19, not even at – wait for it – €1 million (£890,000) a pop.